Two Sparse Matrices are Better than One: Sparsifying Neural Networks with Double Sparse Factorization: Conclusions and Future Work

 In this work, we introduced Double Sparse Factorization (DSF), an approach to decompose weight matrices into two sparse matrices, enabling more efficient neural networks.
 By applying DSF, we significantly improved layer-wise pruning for both large language models (LLMs) and convolutional neural networks (CNNs).
 The method effectively reduced the number of parameters without sacrificing model accuracy, achieving state-of-the-art results compared to traditional pruning techniques.
 Furthermore, our approach kept its performance gains even after further fine-tuning.
 Our work is also one of the first to show that a sparse neural network can achieve more gains by employing a more complicated technique than just removing weights.
+One drawback of our solution is that individual layer-wise sparsities need to be determined manually beforehand (compared to magnitude pruning, which can work globally and determine sparsity in each layer automatically).
+Also, it is unclear how to integrate DSF with gradual pruning with fine-tuning the whole network between pruning steps.
+We leave these enhancements for future work.